jneem/sweeper/docs/sweep.typ

 of intersection).
 To check that they satisfy the second property requires some more careful analysis (which will only work when $epsilon$ is sufficiently large depending on the precision of the floating point numbers we're using), but the point is that if $(alpha, beta)$ clearly cross then their "slopes" (not exactly their slopes, but close enough) are at least $epsilon$ apart and so we can compute intersections accurately enough.

+#inexact[
-In practice, there will be some numerical errors in evaluating these definitions, but that's ok in some cases: if $beta(y)$ is just barely less than $alpha(y)$, we can allow a false negative in the shuffle intersection test, and the numerical stability for the clear intersection test will just be a little bit worse.
-On the other hand, we will insist that if the shuffle intersection test passes then $beta(y)$ is truly less than $alpha(y)$.
+in practice, there will be some numerical errors in evaluating these definitions, but that's ok if we're careful about the error direction: if $beta(y)$ is just barely less than $alpha(y)$, we can allow a false negative in the shuffle intersection test, and the numerical stability for the clear intersection test will just be a little bit worse.
+On the other hand, we *insist* that if the shuffle intersection test passes then $beta(y)$ is truly less than $alpha(y)$.
+]

 #lemma[
 If $(alpha, beta)$ have a shuffle intersection at $y$ then $alpha(y') > beta(y')$ for all $y' in [y, min(y_1 (alpha), y_1 (beta))]$.